kaungsithu19/kaungsithu.github.io/README.md

 # Hello, I'm Kaung Si Thu (Rollan) 👋
 <a href="https://www.linkedin.com/in/kaung-si-thu-609981256/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate Student in Computer Networks.
+I am interested and learning in Cyberseurity Domain.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a recent graduate with a Bachelor's degree in Computer Networks, passionate about cybersecurity.
+My academic background has equipped me with a strong foundation in network infrastructure, network security, and information protection.
+I am eager to apply my knowledge and skills in a professional environment to contribute to safeguarding digital assets and infrastructures.
+I am seeking opportunities in cybersecurity where I can leverage my technical expertise, analytical abilities, and enthusiasm for continuous learning to help organizations protect against cyber threats and vulnerabilities.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|